This Roasted Asparagus recipe with Oranges, Feta & Walnuts is a colorful and delicious way to enjoy every spear you can find.

 I remember spotting patches of wild asparagus along country roads growing up in Missouri; it was as common as hunting for morel mushrooms.

-Any container that will hold the asparagus upright will work; we often use a large coffee cup.
+Any container holding the asparagus upright will work; we often use a large coffee cup.
 This method will keep the asparagus fresh for up to a week, perhaps longer if it was kept this way in the store.

 How to Prepare Asparagus for Roasting